bsherin/tactic/docs/Tile-Creator.rst

 Then you’ll instead have a tile that display “hello world” in bold text.

+For its styling, Tactic uses the awesome `blueprint <https://blueprintjs.com/docs/>`__ project.
+That means you can use blueprint's special CSS styles in the html that your tiles produce.
+For example, if there is a button on the front of your tile, giving that button the class "bp3-button" will cause the button to be styled in the manner of blueprint.

 In writing your tile, you have access to a number of tactic-specific commands that, for example, give you access to your data.
 These are described in some detail here: `Tile Commands <Tile-Commands.html>`__.